sidgurun/Lya_zelda/docs/Tutorial_MCMC.rst

           >>> N_burn    = 200 # Number of steps to burn-in
           >>> N_steps   = 300 # Number of steps to run after burning-in

-Now let's choose the method to initializate the walkers.
-There are absically two method: using the deep neural network or doing a fast particle swarm optimization (PSO).
-For this tutorias we will use the deep neural network.
+Now let's choose the method to initialize the walkers.
+There are basically two methods: using the deep neural network or doing a fast particle swarm optimization (PSO).
+For this tutorial we will use the deep neural network.

 .. code:: python